codatio/codat-docs/docs/bank-feeds/setup.md

 ---
-title: "Get started with Bank Feeds API"
+title: "Get started with Bank Feeds"
-description: "Understand the basics of using Bank Feeds API and learn how to perform the initial setup for the product"
+description: "Understand the basics of using the Bank Feeds product and learn how to perform the initial setup for the product"
 sidebar_label: Get started
 displayed_sidebar: bankfeeds
 ---